moshtix/show-us-what-you-got/test-five/README.md

 # AWS Services and Architecture Design.

-The following AWS services and architecture can be used to deploy a React application to AWS using TypeScript and CDK, considering scalability, resilience, and cost:
+The following AWS services and architecture can be used to deploy a React application to AWS using TypeScript and CDK, considering scalability, resilience, and cost-effective:

 ## Scalability: